 High Bridge is a steel arch bridge that spans the Harlem River, connecting New York City’s Manhattan and The Bronx.
 The bridge was completed in 1848, nearly 11 years after construction began, and stands 140 feet high and over 2,000 feet long.
 The height of the bridge was a decision of the New York Legislature, who worried that a low bridge would obstruct boat traffic, so they ultimately decided that a higher, more expensive bridge was necessary.

-High Bridge was built as part of the Croton Aqueduct, New York City’s first reliable and plentiful water supply system, which carried water 10 miles south of the Croton River.
+High Bridge was built in 1848 as part of the Croton Aqueduct, New York City’s first reliable and plentiful water supply system, which carried water 10 miles south of the Croton River.
 The aqueduct had to cross the Harlem River at some point along its route south, so the Water Commission decided it best to utilize a bridge to do so.

-In 1928, the historic masonry arches that spanned the river were demolished and replaced with a single steel arch of about 450 feet in length.
-The arches were removed to create space under the bridge for easier boat navigation.
-However, several of these masonry arches of the original 1848 bridge still remain on either side, with only one on Manhattan and ten on The Bronx.
+In 1928, most of the historic masonry arches that spanned the river were demolished and replaced with a single steel arch of about 450 feet in length, to create space under the bridge for easier boat navigation.
+However, several of the arches still remain on each side - one on the Manhattan side and ten on the Bronx side.

-City officials considered closing the bridge in the mid-1960s, nearly 120 years after initial construction, because of disrepair.
-However, the bridge was not closed until 1970 when a pedestrian threw a rock from the bridge and damaged a tour boat.
+City officials considered closing the bridge in the mid-1960s, nearly 120 years after its initial construction, because of disrepair.
+However, the bridge was not closed until 1970, when a pedestrian threw a rock from the bridge and damaged a tour boat.

 In 2009, the city began preliminary planning to restore the High Bridge as a pedestrian and bicycle greenway.
 After years of restoration efforts, costing over $60 million, the bridge was reopened to the public in June of 2015.